 Peele has been especially hush-hush as to what exactly audiences are in store for with Nope, but we do know it centers on residents in a lonely gulch of inland California who "bear witness to an uncanny and chilling discovery."
 All signs point towards that discovery being extraterrestrial.

-As for the title, "[It] speaks to the idea of being in tune with what the audience is thinking and feeling in the theater," Peele explained at CinemaCon.
+Hence the title, "[It] speaks to the idea of being in tune with what the audience is thinking and feeling in the theater," the director previously explained at CinemaCon.
 "I love a rapt audience saying, ''Nope!' or 'Get out the house!'
 I love to encourage that interaction, because that's what's giving the audience a unique experience.
 Roller coasters aren't fun alone.
 Being scared isn't fun alone.
 You need that energy.
 This film is definitely a ride."

 When and where will we be able to watch it?